HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 #### Testing Result
 During a long term testing, it does meet all the requirements we mentioned above regarding the UIs and the features.

 The good part is there are 6 users finally attend the testing.
 The testing of the Android devices is great.
 None of them have any major issues during the Android testing.
-One of the users report their plaintext is still there after click on the button.
-We want to improve that in the future if it is possible. that all the functions are performed perfectly and the onboarding process is smooth and clear.
+All the functions are performed perfectly and the onboarding process is smooth and clear.
 The software is generally stable.
 It does not crash even once during the testing process.

 However, there are several crucial drawbacks and I will list them from the most crucial one.